Pitometsu/ppx_implicits/README.md

 (* [%imp Show] is expanded to Show2.(list ~_d:(list ~_d: int)) *)
 ```

-The special label which starts with `_` attached to the argument of `Show2.list` denotes that the value is actually a higher order instance.
+The special label which starts with `_` attached
+to the argument of `Show2.list` denotes that the value is actually
+a higher order instance.
 Such labels of the form `_LABEL` or `?_LABEL` are called *constraint* labels.
 If you know Haskell, constraint labels correspond with Haskell's special
-arrow for type classes: `t1 => t2`.
+arrow for type classes: `C => t`.

 ## Instance search policies